tomderham/curve/README.md

 ### Troubleshooting macOS Security Warnings

-In some cases (depending on the signer of the binary), macOS will show a security warning when you first try to run the app.
-The exact warning and solution depend on your version of macOS (including Sonoma/Tahoe) and your security settings.
+The release builds are notarized and should install without issues.
+But in the event macOS shows a security warning when you first try to run the app, the solution depends on your version of macOS (including Sonoma/Tahoe) and your security settings.

 **Scenario 1: You see a warning that the developer cannot be verified.**